iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - Accepts a Text Corpus as an input, and returns a set of **Vectors** ( **Numeric Representation** of a given **Sentence**, **Paragraph** or **Document** )
 - Once trained, can Detect Synonymous Words or Suggest Additional Words for a Partial Sentence ( Autocomplete | Predict Next Words )
 - **doc2vec Vectors** are not converted to Array, They are converted to **List**
-- Learn Word **Association** from a Large Corpus of Text, Once Trained can Detect Synonyms and can Suggest Words.

 Word2Vec Matrix | TF-IDF Matrix
 :--- | :---